ArtPoon/slides/markdown/mimm4750g-ethics.md

 * Global inequities:
   * Low- and middle-income countries (LMIC) where some outbreaks are common and important samples can be collected.
   * Researchers who benefit most from open access to data tend to be located in high-income countries.
-* The GISAID model encourages acknowledgement of originating labs (but is it enforced?).
+* The GISAID model encourages (and occasionally enforces) acknowledgement of originating labs.
 * [Frustration in the research community](https://twitter.com/jxtx/status/1240710221997256706) at lack of open access.
-  * Raw NGS data are available on NCBI SRA for only a small number of patient samples.
+  * Some researchers have had their database access revoked by GISAID ([Wadman 2021](https://www.sciencemag.org/news/2021/03/critics-decry-access-transparency-issues-key-trove-coronavirus-sequences)).

 ---